Helmerich & Payne (HP) Gains But Lags Market: What You Should Know

-Coming into today, shares of the oil and gas well-drilling contractor had gained 0.62% in the past month.
-In that same time, the Oils-Energy sector gained 5.98%, while the S&P 500 gained 2.3%.
+Prior to today's trading, shares of the oil and gas well-drilling contractor had gained 3.92% over the past month.
+This has outpaced the Oils-Energy sector's gain of 2.39% and lagged the S&P 500's gain of 4.58% in that time.

-Investors will be hoping for strength from Helmerich & Payne as it approaches its next earnings release, which is expected to be January 30, 2023.
-In that report, analysts expect Helmerich & Payne to post earnings of $0.81 per share.
-This would mark year-over-year growth of 280%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $689.28 million, up 68.21% from the year-ago period.
+Wall Street will be looking for positivity from Helmerich & Payne as it approaches its next earnings report date.
+This is expected to be January 30, 2023.
+The company is expected to report EPS of $0.81, up 280% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $689.28 million, up 68.21% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.48 per share and revenue of $3 billion.
-These totals would mark changes of +4380% and +45.56%, respectively, from last year.
+HP's full-year Zacks Consensus Estimates are calling for earnings of $4.48 per share and revenue of $3 billion.
+These results would represent year-over-year changes of +4380% and +45.56%, respectively.

 Investors might also notice recent changes to analyst estimates for Helmerich & Payne.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.42% higher.
-Helmerich & Payne is currently a Zacks Rank #1 (Strong Buy).
+Within the past 30 days, our consensus EPS projection has moved 0.42% higher.
+Helmerich & Payne currently has a Zacks Rank of #1 (Strong Buy).

-Digging into valuation, Helmerich & Payne currently has a Forward P/E ratio of 10.48.
-For comparison, its industry has an average Forward P/E of 10.48, which means Helmerich & Payne is trading at a no noticeable deviation to the group.
+Digging into valuation, Helmerich & Payne currently has a Forward P/E ratio of 11.02.
+This valuation marks a premium compared to its industry's average Forward P/E of 10.79.

-It is also worth noting that HP currently has a PEG ratio of 0.2.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Oil and Gas - Drilling stocks are, on average, holding a PEG ratio of 0.2 based on yesterday's closing prices.
+Also, we should mention that HP has a PEG ratio of 0.21.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Oil and Gas - Drilling was holding an average PEG ratio of 0.21 at yesterday's closing price.

 The Oil and Gas - Drilling industry is part of the Oils-Energy sector.
-This industry currently has a Zacks Industry Rank of 10, which puts it in the top 4% of all 250+ industries.
+This group has a Zacks Industry Rank of 9, putting it in the top 4% of all 250+ industries.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.